MarilizaC/doc-files/SubutaiDoc_Intro.md

 - **Using the Subutai Components**
  Aside from the products, learn about the software components that enable easy integration, management, and access to Subutai’s   features.

+  **E2E Plugin**
-  **E2E Plugin** - facilitates working with peers by handling PGP key generation and management of PGP-based authentication and encryption.
+  Facilitates working with peers by handling PGP key generation and management of PGP-based authentication and encryption.
 Learn more.

+  **P2P Daemon**
-  **P2P Daemon** - program that runs in the background to handle intra-environment  connectivity and communication between containers, primarily enabling peers to join the swarm.
+  Program that runs in the background to handle intra-environment  connectivity and communication between containers, primarily enabling peers to join the swarm.
 Learn more.

+  **Control Center**
-  **Control Center** - convenient desktop application for setting up peers, components, and environments, with seamless Bazaar and P2P Daemon integration.
+  Convenient desktop application for setting up peers, components, and environments, with seamless Bazaar and P2P Daemon integration.
 Learn more.

+  **Management Console**
-  **Management Console** - the application for peer administration, with additional functionality for peer registration and creation of cloud environments.
+  The application for peer administration, with additional functionality for peer registration and creation of cloud environments.
 Learn more.